 About

-Studio Petteni is a Portland-based practice that merges research, engagement, and design to help address the social-environmental needs of historically marginalized communities in Oregon and worldwide.
-The firm is built upon Marta's decade-long experience at the intersection of design justice, post-disaster scenarios, climate change, and community resilience, and is in the advancement of the UN's Sustainable Development Goals.
+Studio Petteni is a Portland-based practice that merges design, research, and engagement to help address the social-environmental needs of historically marginalized communities across the West Coast of the United States and worldwide.
+The firm is built upon Marta's decade-long experience at the intersection of design justice, post-disaster scenarios, and climate resilience, and is in the advancement of the UN's Sustainable Development Goals.

 Marta Petteni